facebook/react-native-website/website/blog/2025-04-08-react-native-0.79.md

 This is beneficial when making frequent changes to the native code as it improves build times.

-For example here you can see how rebuilding faster it is to rebuild RN-Tester after a change in the native code:
+For example here you can see how faster it is to rebuild RN-Tester after a change in the native code:

 ![metro startup comparison](../static/blog/assets/0.79-gradle-config-caching.gif)